 Grate carrots with the grater or if you are super busy, then grating can also be done with the food processor.

-In a medium flame place a pan, add 1 tsp of cooking oil, mustard, and urad dal, followed by red chili and curry leaves.
+In a medium flame place a pan, add 1 teaspoon of cooking oil, mustard, and urad dal, followed by red chili and curry leaves.
 Wait till mustard splutters.

 Once it cooled down completely, add to yogurt with salt and Carrot Pachadi ready to be served with rice, roti or as a salad.